StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 •	**all documents** (whether they’re signed or not) – existing and new customers
 •	**completed documents only** (signed, declined, withdrawn) – some Enterprise customers. :ref:`Learn more<completed-documents>`

-Questions or need a hand?
-Write us a message at support@skribble.com.
-We'll be happy to help.

-**How do I know which documents are affected in my company?** You’ll find this information in your Business profile.
+**How do I know which documents are affected?** You’ll find this information in your Business profile.

 **Tip!** Before you activate the deletion period for your team, be sure to: